What Is Emotional Distress? Symptoms And Self-Help Strategies

 Crying spells, often characterized by frequent and intense episodes of tears, can signal deep emotional distress, possibly caused by fear or other traumas.
 These episodes may suggest that the person's emotions are intense and difficult to manage on their own.
 As a result, there may be deep-seated problems that need attention.

-How to avoid mental suffering
+How to avoid emotional distress

 One way to avoid emotional distress is to avoid people, environments, and situations contributing to it.
 Surrounding yourself with positive people, maintaining healthy relationships, and frequenting uplifting environments are a few ways to achieve this step.